-Today’s Feast: The Conversion of St Paul, Apostle
+Today’s Note: Feast of the Conversion of Saint Paul, Apostle

 Jesus appeared to the Eleven and said to them:

 Whoever believes and is baptized will be saved;

 in my name they will drive out demons,

 They will pick up serpents with their hands,

 and if they drink any deadly thing, it will not harm them.